alphagov/inside-government-admin-guide/first-steps/markdown.md

 The full name will show as alt text when the user hovers over the acronym where it appears in the text.

-*  Leave 1 empty line space then list every acronym on a new line at the base of the document.
+*  Leave 1 empty line space then list acronyms, each one on a new line at the base of the document.
-*  Use an asterisk, square brackets and a colon (\*[SAD]: Single Administrative Document) to create acronym expanders.
+*  For each acronym, type an asterisk, square brackets and a colon - \*[SAD]: Single Administrative Document - and then the full name.
 ![Markdown 7](markdown-7.png)

 *  Make sure there is no space between the asterisk and the square brackets.